 Caring for Columbine includes consistent watering to maintain evenly moist soil.
 Applying a layer of mulch around the base of the plant can help retain soil moisture while also regulating temperature fluctuations.
 Fertilizing once a year, preferably in early spring, with a balanced, slow-release fertilizer can provide the necessary nutrients for healthy growth.
 Deadheading spent blooms will encourage prolonged blooming and prevent self-seeding (which can sometimes result in hybrid plants.)
 Additionally, pruning back the foliage after flowering can help promote fresh growth and prevent the plant from becoming leggy.

 Columbine can sometimes face challenges such as aphids or powdery mildew.
 Regularly inspecting the plant’s leaves and stems can help you catch any issues early on.
-If aphids appear, a gentle spray of water or insecticidal soap can help control their population.
+If aphids appear, insecticidal soap can help control their population.
 Preventing overcrowding and ensuring proper air circulation can reduce the risk of powdery mildew.
+Copper fungicide is also a potential organic solution to prevent powdery mildew.

 Leaves and Flowers